 - Renn-Rad Magazine’s tests show the Schwalbe Pro One TLE and Continental Grand Prix 5000 TL have similar tire losses (0.2 watts difference).

 If all of this suggests to you that it’s a mistake to choose between the top tubeless training or racing tires solely based on their watts of tire loss or relative ranking in these tests, then that’s the conclusion I’ve reached as well.
 You can pick any from the top group of tire loss performers and be confident that there won’t be a tire loss difference that will affect your speed or time.

 And that’s the great benefit that BRR, TOUR, Renn-Rad, and other independent testers provide us as cycling enthusiasts.
 They allow us to see which small group of tires are among the “best” or in the “top” tier rather than which individual one to buy based on an absolute best tire loss rolling resistance number.

 Note also that if you are a partially converted tubeless tire rider, meaning you use a tube instead of sealant inside your tubeless tires, make sure to use a latex tube if rolling resistance matters to you.
 Using a butyl tube will add 2-3 watts of tire losses to your rolling resistance per BRR’s testing.
-That will essentially knock your tire out of the “best” tier of tubeless tires with puncture belts.
+That will essentially knock your tire out of the “best” tier of tubeless road bike tires with puncture belts.

 However, using a latex or butyl tube may limit your ability to reduce your vibration losses without increasing the risk of getting pinch flats more common at lower pressures.